abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/05-security-features.md

      ![](media/E3T2S3.png)

-1. Once the security advisory is created, scroll-down and click on **start a temporary private fork**.
+1. Once the security advisory is created, scroll down and click on **start a temporary private fork**.
 It is used to collaborate on a patch for this advisory.

    ![](media/E3T2S4.png)

    ![](media/E3T2S4-1.png)

-1. After having the temporary fork you can request a CVE, it is used for GitHub reviews and published security advisories.
+1. After having the temporary fork, you can request a CVE, which is used for GitHub reviews and published security advisories.
 Upon review, we may use this advisory to send Dependabot alerts to affected repositories and redistribute the advisory through our API and Atom feed.

-   **Note**: This process may take up to 3 working days.
+   **Note:** This process may take up to 3 working days.
 Please do not close the security repository.

 ## Task 3: Using Dependabot

 In this task, you will use Dependabot to track the versions of the packages we use in our GitHub repository and create pull requests to update packages for us.

-1. In your lab files GitHub repository, navigate to the **Settings** **(1)** tab and select the **Advanced Security** **(2)** under Security from side blade.
-Make sure **Dependabot alerts** is enaled, if not click on **Enable (3)** to enable Dependabot alerts.
+1. In your lab files GitHub repository, navigate to the **Settings** **(1)** tab and select the **Advanced Security** **(2)** under Security from the side blade.
+Make sure **Dependabot alerts** are enabled; if not, click on **Enable (3)** to enable Dependabot alerts.
 Click on **Enable** **(4)** to enable **Dependabot security updates**.

-   > **Note**: Enabling the `Dependabot security updates` will also automatically enable `Dependency graph` and `Dependabot alerts`.
+   > **Note:** Enabling the `Dependabot security updates` will also automatically enable `Dependency graph` and `Dependabot alerts`.

    ![The GitHub Repository Security Overview tab.](media/E3T3S1.png "GitHub Repository Security Overview")

    ![](media/E3T3S1-1.png)

-   > **Note**: The alerts for the repository may take some time to appear.
-The rest of the steps for this task rely on the alerts to be present.
-You can continue with the next exercise as this is an independent task and doesn't affect the lab.
+   > **Note:** The alerts for the repository may take some time to appear.
+The rest of the steps for this task rely on the alerts being present.
+You can continue with the next exercise, as this is an independent task and doesn't affect the lab.
 Please visit this task later and complete the task.

 1. To observe Dependabot issues, navigate to the **Security** **(1)** tab and select the **View Dependabot alerts** **(2)** link.